Codecademy/docs/content/c-sharp/concepts/strings/terms/lastindexof/lastindexof.md

 ---
 Title: '.LastIndexOf()'
-Description: 'Find the last occurrence of a specified character or substring within a string'
+Description: 'Finds the last occurrence of a specified character or substring within a string.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'